Finding the perfect egg substitute for baking can be a challenge, especially for those who follow a vegan diet or have an egg allergy.

 Liquid egg substitutes are a great option for vegans and those with egg allergies.
 Made from a combination of water, bean proteins, oil, thickeners, and gelling compounds like agar-agar, these substitutes are simple to use in place of eggs in almost any baking recipe.

 They perform exceptionally well in making savory dishes such as quiches, omelets, and frittatas.
-But how do you use liquid egg substitutes if you want to replace just one or two whole eggs?
+But how do you use liquid egg substitutes to replace just one or two whole eggs?

-🥚 ¼ cup of your substitute for every whole egg that you need to replace.
+🥚 ¼ cup of your substitute for every egg you need to replace.

 Nut Butter

 Nut butter works wonderfully as a binding agent in place of eggs.
 It is especially delicious using almond butter.
-It imparts a subtle and delicious flavor, making it a great choice for many different types of dishes.
+It imparts a subtle and delicious flavor, making it a great choice for many dishes.

 🥚 3 tablespoons of creamy nut butter to replace a whole egg.